charles-uno/charles-uno.github.io/_drafts/2019-03-07-docker-jekyll.md

 - Uh oh.
 - Uninstall *both* Jekylls.
 - Install Bundler, then do `bundle install` to install all the dependencies from the repo's Gemfile.
-- Also do `bundle update`, because someone online said it would fix this weird error you're seeing.
+- Also do `bundle update`, because someone online said it would fix this weird error.
 - Bundle is now in charge.
-Instead of `jekyll serve`, you now have to do `bundle exec jekyll serve`.
+Instead of `jekyll serve`, I now have to do `bundle exec jekyll serve`.